effbiae/init-bm/README.md

 clone this repo and edit the makefile to point B to BareMetal-OS directory

 run `make qemu` or `make bochs` to test the functionality

+you should see a list of files in the bmfs image